dboyd42/jiggly-mouse/README.md

     - **macOS - Monterey**

       1. Unzip application
       2. Upon prompt: `Security & Privacy` > `Accessibility` > Allow `jiggly-mouse-macOS.app`
-          - This is because the program is taking over your mouse
+        - This is required because the program is taking over your mouse

     - **Windows 11**

       - Prompt: `Windows protected your PC`
         1. Click `More info`
         2. Click `Run anyway`

     - **Linux**

-      - *will update once tested*
+      - *(will update once tested)*

   3. Program instructions will be provided in program as well